Recent Storm Damage Posts

 2. Porous Materials Likely Can’t Be Saved

 Unfortunately, as porous materials can easily be penetrated, these types of items likely can’t be saved.
-Some examples of porous materials are paper, wood, carpeting, drywall, insulation, and laminate, meaning that any photographs, draperies, flooring, and drywall that has been exposed to water should be removed because no amount of content cleaning will eliminate all the contaminants.
+Some examples of porous materials are paper, wood, carpeting, drywall, insulation, and laminate, meaning that any photographs, draperies, flooring, and drywall that have been exposed to water should be removed because no amount of content cleaning will eliminate all the contaminants.

 3. Seek Assistance from Professionals

 It is understandable to be overwhelmed in this process.
 Flooding is invasive and destructive by definition, and no amount of preparation can prepare you for the emotional turmoil of a damaged home.
-Fortunately, you don’t have to make the decisions of what’s salvageable and not on your own because there are likely several restoration specialists in Dawsonville, GA, who have the expertise to make that decision for you.
+Fortunately, you don’t have to make the decisions of what’s salvageable and not on your own because there are likely several restoration specialists in Forsyth, GA, who have the expertise to make that decision for you.

 Content cleaning can be an exhausting process because it stresses you not only physically but emotionally; however, if you can go at the cleanup process systematically dividing items between porous and nonporous materials, you may find the process a little easier.

 Yes, A Flood Cut Is Essential: Here Is What You Need To Know

 A flood cut is a tear-out within the drywall, at least 12 inches above the waterline.